Solar & Distributed Energy FAQs

 Yes, it is your responsibility to obtain all necessary permits and electrical inspections, as well as ensure that the system passes an interconnection functional test before Central Hudson allows interconnection.

 If your solar installation requires access to the meter pan and/or cutting or removing Central Hudson’s seal, you will be required to obtain a permit from your local municipality.
 Before obtaining this permit, you will need to complete a Central Hudson Data Sheet in order to receive a job number.
 Please click on this link to access Central Hudson’s contractor requirements and forms.
-If you have any questions or need additional assistance please feel free to contact our Customer Service Department at 845-452-2700.
+If you have any questions or need additional assistance, please feel free to contact our Customer Service Department at 845-452-2700.
 Please note that Central Hudson does not allow direct taps into Central Hudson’s meter or transformer under any circumstances.

 For systems 50 kW or less, if any upgrades are deemed necessary, they will be included in your notification of acceptance to proceed with your proposed installation.
-Common upgrades for systems 50kW or less include: transformer upgrades and secondary service upgrades.
+Common upgrades for systems 50kW or less include transformer upgrades and secondary service upgrades.
 For systems above 50 kW up to 5 MW, this will be analyzed during the preliminary screening analysis which may require a supplemental and/or Coordinated Electric System Interconnection Review (CESIR) to finalize the specific upgrades necessary to interconnect your proposed system.

 The size of the existing transformer feeding your home or business was originally sized appropriately for the load (kWh usage).
 In cases where your proposed DG system size exceeds your normal load the existing transformer size may be insufficient.
 This also includes the aggregate of any existing DG or DG in queue on the transformer prior to your proposed installation.
 Without upgrading the transformer, the DG system could overload the transformer and cause the customers fed from the transformer to experience high voltage and/or other power quality issues.